buu342/N64-UNFLoader/README.md

 /*==============================
     usb_initialize
     Initializes the USB buffers and pointers
-    @returns 1 if the USB initialization was successful, 0 if not
+    @return 1 if the USB initialization was successful, 0 if not
 ==============================*/
 char usb_initialize();